frux/csp/packages/express-csp-header/README.md

 ```

 ### TLD parsing options
-`express-csp-header` uses `pls` package to parse tld for auto-tld feature.
+`express-csp-header` uses [psl](https://www.npmjs.com/package/psl) package to parse tld for auto-tld feature.
 If you have a custom tld you can specify it as an array or a regexp.

 ```js
 const { expressCspHeader, TLD } = require('express-csp-header');